 - Circular A-133 establishes audit requirements for institutions of higher education and other nonprofits.

-- Circular A-81 (also known as the Uniform Guidance and 2 CFR 200), which was effective 26 December 2014.
-A-81 attempts to streamline the federal award management process by combining the principles of A-21, A-110, and A-133 into one set of regulations.
+- Circular A-81, which goes into effect on 26 December 2014.
+A-81 attempts to streamline the federal award management process by combining the principles of A-21, A-110, and A-133 into one Circular.

 Briefly, in order to be reimbursed for costs by sponsors, the costs must be: